-Some criteria require hardness values to compute the actual criteria numeric value.
-In these cases, toxics data from ambient water are compared to stream quality objectives using hardness values listed in DRBC Water Quality Regulations for Zones 2 through 5 (i.e., 74 mg/L as CaCO3).
+For criteria requiring hardness values to compute the actual criteria numeric value, toxics data from ambient water are compared to stream quality objectives using hardness values listed in DRBC Water Quality Regulations for Zones 2 through 5 (i.e., 74 mg/L as CaCO3).

-- An additional comparison is conducted as part of this assessment with site-specific paired hardness measured concurrently with toxic analytical parameters. - For Zone 1 assessments, the actual criteria numeric value is computed with site-specific paired hardness measured concurrently with the toxic analytical parameter and the measured ambient water concentrations of copper are also compared to criteria numeric values calculated with median, minimum and maximum hardness values measured at the nearest interstate control point (ICP).
+- An additional comparison is conducted as part of this assessment with site-specific paired hardness measured concurrently with toxic analytical parameters. - For Zone 1 assessments, the actual criteria numeric value is computed with site-specific paired hardness measured concurrently with the toxic analytical parameter.
+If site-specific paired data is not available, the measured ambient water concentrations of copper are compared to criteria numeric values calculated with median, minimum and maximum hardness values measured at the nearest interstate control point (ICP). - Site-specific ambient hardness outside of a 25 to 400 mg/L range is noted in the assessment (Table C2).